-- Informing physicians to provide each patient with the patient card and educate the patient on its content, which includes a list of symptoms of CRS to prompt patient actions including to seek immediate medical attention in case of its occurrence. - Prompting patient actions, including seeking immediate medical attention, in case of the occurrence of symptoms of CRS. - Informing physicians on the risk of tumour flare and its manifestations.
+- Informing physicians to provide each patient with the patient card and educate the patient on its content, which includes a list of symptoms of CRS and ICANS to prompt patient actions including to seek immediate medical attention in case of their occurrence. - Prompting patient actions, including seeking immediate medical attention, in case of the occurrence of symptoms of CRS and/or ICANS. - Informing physicians on the risk of tumour flare and its manifestations.